 I think delivery time is soon, maybe tonight.
 Wishful thinking has definitely arrived.
 I've been monitoring her temperature.
 100 to 102.5 is normal.
 Once it dips to 99 or lower, she will have puppies in 24 hrs.
 She has been around 99.7 since yesterday morning, with 1 dip to 98.7 this morning.
 Gracie is not hardly eating today, whereas she normally helps clean up the other dogs' dishes.
 Tonight I got her to lap down a couple spoonfuls of diluted soup broth, but that was all she was interested in.

 The past few days she has been digging at towels and sheets I put out for her, nesting they call it.
 I have a nice whelping box for her, but she wants no part of it.
 Arrgh!
-I keep her closed off by herself while I'm at work, so I got a camera & downloaded the app to keep an eye on her while I'm not home.
+I keep her closed off by herself while I'm at work, so I bought a camera & downloaded the app to keep an eye on her while I'm not home.
 It's pretty cool and has several office viewers.
 Certainly keeps me at ease to know what's going on.

 Gracie loves to lay on her back in my lap, all stretched out.
 Pregnant or not that's one of her things.
 This past weekend she was on my lap and I was rubbing her belly and could feel all these kicks and movement in different areas.
-That also falls in the pretty cool category.
+That falls in the pretty cool category!
 Imagine 8 pups x 4 legs each!

 I have her whelping box set up in a spare bedroom and I’ve been sleeping in there with her but she only lasts for an hour or 2 and then she cries to get out.
 It’s been a nightly thing for the past week.
 I’m not going to stress her out, so when she has enough we go back to our normal sleeping places.
 She usually sleeps in my walk-in closet so I had towels and a blanket prepared in there as well.
 On Tuesday we try the whelping box, she’s not happy.
 We try the walk-in closet, she’s not happy.
 So I broke all the rules.
 I got out a few towels and let her sleep on my bed.
 She was very wiggly, not able to get comfortable but I started to dose off to sleep.
 Finally.
 It’s past midnight now.

-Gracie had a startled expression on her face when she saw this pup coming out!
+Gracie had the most startled expression on her face when she saw this pup coming out!
 I had to coax her to get interested in it to remove the sac, but then instinct kicked in.
 She knew exactly what to do from that point on.
 Between 12:30 and 1:25 AM she had 3 pups.
 At 2, 2:15 and 2:30 came #4, 5 & 6.
 I clamped and cut 2 umbilical cords in that group because she couldn’t finish with one before the next popped out.
 After everyone was settled I gave her a little ice cream.
 At 3 AM she ate some dry kibble with canned puppy food on it.
 She seemed to get her second wind.
 Good thing.
 At 3:30 came pup #7 and within 4 min was #8.

 When Dr Pauley looked at the xray, he said there was 8, possibly 9.
 So were we done?
 At 4 AM she drank quite a bit of water and at 4:45 some more dog food.
 The longest we waited between births was 1 hour from 2:30 to 3:30.
 Now it’s heading towards 5 AM.
 I took her outside to move around a little & go to the bathroom.
-Me, following in my night gown with the light of the cell phone, making sure I didn’t miss a birth in the darkness.
+I was closely following in my night gown with the light of the cell phone, making sure I didn’t miss a birth in the darkness.
 Once back inside I cleaned up the soiled towels and blanket and washed up Gracie.
 I carried the whelping box from the spare bedroom into the walk-in closet and got everyone situated.
 I’m sure we were both exhausted.
 It’s 5:30, 2 hours since the last puppy.
 I got up off the floor, praised her 1 more time and reached to turn off the light.
 Gracie quickly hopped up and out popped #9!

 She’s a small dog, barely only 19 lbs and to carry all these puppies.
 It was amazing to see them snuggled up and trying to imagine them inside her belly.
 It’s amazing how instinct takes over.
 Humans could certainly use it.
 Bedtime at last.
-What a day!
+What a night!
 Thank God it went smoothly and everyone's healthy!